Achievable logoAchievable logo

 Figure 2.1.3 Difference quotient

-In some problems, h is replaced with the symbol Δx, but the idea is the same.
-This formula might look intimidating, but it’s really just the slope formula applied over a small interval h around x - a change in the function values divided by a change in the input values.
+In some problems, h is replaced with Δx, but the meaning is the same: it’s the slope formula applied over a small interval of width h.

 Derivative: 2nd definition